bchareyre/yade-mpi/doc/sphinx/user.rst

 Exporting
 ^^^^^^^^^

 Plots can be exported to external files for later post-processing via that :yref:`yade.plot.saveGnuplot` function.
+Note that all data you added via plot.addData is saved - even data that you don't plot live during simulation.
+By editing the generated .gnuplot file you can plot any of the added Data afterwards.

 * Data file is saved (compressed using bzip2) separately from the gnuplot file, so any other programs can be used to process them.
 In particular, the ``numpy.genfromtxt`` (documented `here <http://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html>`_) can be useful to import those data back to python; the decompression happens automatically.